weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 month later; "see how she follows you with her eyes.
 She'd rather watch you than eat."

-And indeed from the very beginning Joanna showed her <span id="calibre_link-53" page-number="13" page-name="Page:There Is Confusion.djvu/19" page-index="19"
+And indeed from the very beginning Joanna showed her preference for her father.
-page-quality="3"
-title="Page:There_Is_Confusion.djvu/19"></span>preference for her
-father.
 The two seemed to have a secret understanding.
 After the first child, Mrs. Marshall had fretted somewhat over the time and strength expended in caring for the other little Marshalls, but she never had any